shivannis/xandr-docs-public/xandr-docs/articles/invest/advertiser-reporting.md

 ---
-title : Advertiser Reporting
+title: Microsoft Invest - Advertiser Reporting
-description : In this article, learn about the advertiser-level reports and its granular details including metrics such as click-through rates, conversion rates, audience demographics, and more.
+description: In this article, learn about the advertiser-level reports and its granular details including metrics, such as click-through rates, conversion rates, audience demographics, and more.
 ---

-# Advertiser Reporting
+# Advertiser reporting in Microsoft Invest

 Advertiser reports allow you to get more granular information about the performance of individual advertisers than is provided by [Member Reporting](network-reporting.md).